List of On-Campus Resources

 Safety & Security

 Safety and Security – Your safety is ultimately your responsibility.
 This website has been designed to provide you with the information and resources you need to stay safe, both on and off campus.

-Walk Home – Student-run service that provides safe walks to a destination of your choice, on Queen’s campus and in the Kingston community.
-Anonymous and confidential service, inclusive to all students on campus.
+AMS Walk Home – Student-run service that provides safe walks to a destination of your choice, both on Queen’s campus and in the Kingston community.
+Anonymous and confidential service, available to all students.
 Teams of one male and one female student will escort you to your destination safely.
 Open between dusk and 2 or 3 am.
 Tel: 613.533.WALK (613.533.9255) or stop by their kiosk in the lower Ceilidh of the JDUC.

 Student Wellness Services (SWS) – SWS provides services in three broad areas: medical, counseling/advising, and for individuals with disabilities.
 SWS is located in the LaSalle Building at 146 Stuart Street (corner of University Ave and Stuart St.)